 South Africa is likely to be the most business-friendly country in Africa, leading up to 2018.
-This according to The Economist’s Intelligence Unit’s Business Environment Rankings (BER).
+This is according to the business rank of The Economist’s Intelligence Unit’s Business Environment Rankings (BER).

 The IU’s business rankings model measures the quality or attractiveness of the business environment in the 82 countries covered by The Economist Intelligence Unit’s Country Forecast reports.